-One of the best ways for children to learn the letters of the alphabet is through engaging, hands-on activities.
-This Magnetic Letter Sensory Bin is a fun, sensory activity that will help children practice letter recognition, visual discrimination, and develop fine motor skills.
+One of the best ways for kids to learn the letters of the alphabet is through engaging, hands-on activities.
+This Magnetic Letter Sensory Bin is a fun, sensory activity that will help your pre-readers work on learning the ABC’s and much more.

 Magnetic Letter Sensory Bin For Learning The Alphabet: